Madeleine Doubek – Executive Director

 Ryan Tolley – Policy Director

 Ryan Tolley is the Policy Director at CHANGE Illinois, where he leads policy development and lobbying efforts for good government reform on a state, city and county level.
 Ryan oversees the creation and execution of CHANGE’s policy agenda.

 Prior to working for CHANGE Illinois, Ryan directed grassroots initiatives and advocacy efforts for the Small Business Advocacy Council (SBAC), giving the small business community a voice on federal, state and local government levels.
 Ryan’s success at the SBAC in passing bipartisan legislation resulted in his appointment to the Leadership Council of the National Small Business Association.

 In his spare time, Ryan volunteers at Working Bikes, which restores and donates bikes that are distributed to communities locally, as well as worldwide.
-Additionally, Ryan is a member of Logan Square Preservation which educates, preserves and beautifies the historic Logan Square Neighborhood.
 Ryan is a graduate of Northeastern Illinois University.

 You can follow Ryan on Twitter: @rtolley_il.